A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: DeFi Derivative Protocols: Agents, Components, and Operational Dynamics

-Upon the creation and trading of a derivative, three key economic agents (liquidity providers, traders, and liquidators or keepers)\footnote{ Governance users, i.e. holders of governance tokens that grant voting rights and decision-making power, also play a crucial role in the protocol activity.
-However, a description of their role goes beyond our goal.
-For further details, see e.g. ~\parencite{kitzler2024governance,han2025review}. } interact with the derivative protocol, and several protocol components (liquidity pools, oracles, matching engine, clearinghouse) are involved.
-Table~\ref{tab:glossary} summarizes the entities involved in derivatives protocols.
+The agents and components involved in perpetual and option protocols can be interpreted as the operational counterparts of the analytical framework introduced in Section~\ref{sec:concept}.
+Collectively, they determine how instrument specifications are instantiated, how market-state variables are observed, and how protocol rules are enforced throughout the lifecycle of a position.
+Three main economic agents participate in protocol activity: traders, liquidity providers, and liquidators or keepers.\footnote{ Governance users, i.e. holders of governance tokens that grant voting rights and decision-making power, also play a crucial role in protocol activity.
+However, a detailed discussion of their role goes beyond the scope of this study.
+For further details, see e.g.~\parencite{kitzler2024governance,han2025review}. } Table~\ref{tab:glossary2} summarizes these agents and protocol components.

+\textit{Traders} are the primary agents through which the instrument-level component $X$ is instantiated.
+By selecting contractual parameters such as the underlying asset, position type, leverage, strike, or collateral structure, they determine the economic configuration of the position.

-\textit{Liquidity providers} (LPs) are users that supply assets to a \textit{liquidity pool}, i.e. one or more smart contracts utilized to store reserves of crypto-assets.
-The liquidity can be used by the protocol for several purposes, such as to enable borrowing for leverage-based financial activity.
-In return for providing liquidity, an LP receives a Liquidity Pool token, representing the share of the pool's total assets, and allowing an LP to claim a proportional share of trading fees and other incentives generated by the pool.
-The specific reward strategies for liquidity provision can vary across protocols.
+\textit{Liquidity providers} (LPs) are users who supply assets to a \textit{liquidity pool}, i.e. one or more smart contracts used to store reserves of crypto-assets.
+These reserves can serve several purposes, including supporting leverage-based trading activity and acting as a counterparty in pool-based market designs.
+In return for providing liquidity, LPs may receive a liquidity-pool token representing their share of the pool’s assets and entitling them to a proportional share of fees and other protocol incentives.
+The specific reward structure varies across protocols.

-\textit{Traders} are instead users who hold a perpetual future or option position.
-Typically, traders can open leveraged positions by providing collateral and borrowing the remaining liquidity from the protocol through its liquidity pool.
+\textit{Liquidators} or keepers are external agents who monitor the health of open positions and start liquidation procedures when positions are undercollateralized by activating predefined smart-contract functions once collateral or margin conditions fall below the required threshold.